 DUO / GROUP: Aerial is often a team effort, and this category is perfect for partners or groups whose movements complement each other.
-Whether you're performing with a partner or as part of a group (3-5 people), this category celebrates the synergy and collaboration of aerial performance.
+Whether you're performing with a partner or as part of a group (3 to 18 individuals), this category celebrates the synergy and collaboration of aerial performance.
+There are 3 rigging points available, each capable of supporting 6 individuals per apparatus, accommodating a maximum of 18 performers in total.
+Please be aware that the apparatuses will remain stationary and are not designed for lifting during the performance.
 This category is not divided by level as multiple participants vary in level, or divided in category.
 Apparatus divisions may be combined, adults and youth performers may perform and compete alongside one another for duos and groups.